 Doerr was an original investor and board member at Google and Amazon, helping to create more than 500,000 jobs and the world’s second and third most valuable companies.
 He’s passionate about helping entrepreneurs reimagine the future, from health care transformation to machine learning.
 Outside of his leadership at Kleiner Perkins Caufield & Byers, he works with social entrepreneurs for change in public education, the climate crisis and global poverty, and he serves on the board of the Obama Center and ONE.org.

 Eustis has also directed the world premieres of plays by Philip Kan Gotanda, David Henry Hwang, Emily Mann, Suzan-Lori Parks, Ellen McLaughlin and Eduardo Machado, among many others.
 He's a professor of dramatic writing and arts and public policy at New York University and has held professorships at UCLA, Middlebury College and Brown University, where he founded and chaired the Trinity Rep/Brown University consortium for professional theater training.
+He has been Artistic Director of The Public Theater in New York since 2005.

 As Ian Firth writes: "I have been fortunate enough to work on some of the world's most amazing bridges, and I lead fantastic teams of engineers involved in the design, construction and management of bridges all over the world.
 Since 1990, when I became a Partner in Flint & Neill, the UK engineering consultants who I joined as a young graduate in 1979, I have helped to grow the firm into one of the world's leading bridge design consultancies.
 Flint & Neill joined the Danish COWI Group in 2008 and rebranded as COWI (UK) in January 2017.